BlackBrix/ReflowMaster/README.md

 I will modify this firmware accordingly in the future (not started yet 2019-02-08)

-In a second step I will switch over to a PID-temperature-control algorithm, that can be easily adopted to any oven characteristics.
+In a second step I will switch over to a PID-temperature-control algorithm, that can be easily adopted to any oven characteristics.  (not started yet 2019-02-08)
 for a starting point see this links:
 http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/
 http://brettbeauregard.com/blog/tag/pid/